Gametrics/standards/grc.md

 ## Safety/Security Considerations

 Nothing prevents an unscrupulous seller from misrepresenting their product.
 A VGCC is intended for shorthand to describe an item and its history, not as a mark of safety or trustworthiness.
-The VGCR working group take no responsibility for its use by third parties or the accuracy of the information encoded.
+The VGCR working group take no responsibility for its use by third parties or the accuracy of the information those parties encode.

 ## Warranty Disclaimer

 The VGCC working group offers this standard and any related applications or services on a BEST EFFORT basis.
 It is not warrantied to be accurate, up to date, or fit for any particular purpose.

-## Copyright

-Copyright 2021 - Mike Parks, Alexander Parrish, and contributors

-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the file [LICENSE.MD](https://raw.githubusercontent.com/Karunamon/grc/master/LICENSE.md), located in the same repository as this standard doc.

 {backmatter}